getstamina/.github/profile/README.md

 ## Hi there 👋

 ## Welcome to Stamina!
-This hub houses all our tech infrastructure for all our product offerings.
+This hub houses all the tech infrastructure for all our product offerings.
 To get started, kindly notify the project owner(s) to add you to the project(s) you are to collaborate on.

 Happy Hacking!!!